dbpedia/databus/README.md

 ### Starting the Databus Server

 Clone the repository or download the `docker-compose.yml` and `.env` file to your machine.
-Then run:
+Both files need to exist in the same directory.
+Navigate to the directory containing the files (or the root directory of the cloned repository) and run:

 ```
 docker-compose up